 - pre-writing strips (part of the Spring Course)

 - dry erase marker

-Secondly, cut around the edges LEAVING 0.25 inches of the raised parts (you will need them for hot-gluing).
-I left TWO slithers/openings on each side so that I can slide the pre-writing strips, but you can leave an opening on just ONE-SIDE.
+Secondly, cut around the edges, leaving 0.25 inches of the raised parts (you will need them for hot-gluing).
+I left two slithers/openings on each side so that I can slide the pre-writing strips, but you can leave an opening on just one side.

 RECENT BLOG POSTS